 You’re an essential part of your child’s learning support system.
 To help them get the most out of MAP Growth, here are some things to try—and just one thing to avoid.

-• DO check out our Family Toolkit.
+- DO check out our Family Toolkit.
 Videos, guides, and more will let you dig even deeper with MAP Growth.
-Are you testing from home because of COVID-19 school closures?
-Our checklist will guide you to success.
+Our student and family checklist is particularly helpful.

 Lastly, a moment of gratitude